ICRAR/libprofit/docs/new_profile.rst

 In the case of the ``example`` profile it was mentioned that all parameters must be positive, so the code must test for that.
-If a violation occurs, an error string is recorded in the :member:`error <Profile::error>` field (inherited from the :class:`Profile` base class).
+If a violation occurs, a :class:`invalid_parameter` exception is thrown.
-This error will prevent the profile (and in fact the whole model) from being evaluated.
+This exception will prevent the profile (and in fact the whole model) from being evaluated.

 An example implementation would thus look like this: